FreePressUnlimited/Security_HQ/data-in-transit.md

 **DIFFICULTY**: Easy

+* * *

-# VIRTUAL PRIVATE NETWORK
+# VIRTUAL PRIVATE NETWORKS AND CIRCUMVENTION TOOLS

-    A Virtual Private Network, or VPN, channels your device's entire connection through an encrypted "tunnel" which protects your privacy and security.
-A VPN can also allow you to access blocked content.
+    A Virtual Private Network, or VPN, is a program that channels your device's internet connection through an encrypted "tunnel" which helps protect your privacy and security.
+A VPN can also allow you to access blocked content on your netwoek.
 A VPN does NOT, however, make you entirely anonymous.
 The services you sign on to on the internet can still figure out who you are.

 ## **RECOMMENDED VPN SERVICE PROVIDERS**